-Metabolic diseases are not contagious and are usually the result of poor nutrition management.
+Metabolic diseases in dairy cows are not contagious and are usually the result of poor nutrition management.
 It is most likely to occur around the time of calving, but most metabolic diseases can be prevented by good nutritional management.